bondiano/telega/README.md

 - an inteface to the Telegram Bot HTTP-based APIs `telega/api`
 - adapter to use with [wisp](https://github.com/gleam-wisp/wisp)
-- a simple session bot implementation
+- session bot implementation
+- conversation implementation

 ## Installation